mypsik/torela/en/index.md

 ru: /ru/
 ---

-Torela is a new and exciting playroom in Põhja-Tallinn, between Kalamaja and Pelgulinna.
+Torela was a new and exciting playroom in Põhja-Tallinn, between Kalamaja and Pelgulinna.

+UNFORTUNATELY TORELA HAS CLOSED PERMANENTLY.
+IT WAS NICE TO SERVE YOU FOR MANY YEARS.

 You can celebrate children birthdays, come play morning playtime and join us in theme-nights.